jhvanderschee/hugobricks/content/_index.md

 ![](/uploads/illustrations/cuate/version-control.svg)

 We aim to provide the following bricks: intro, title, image, cta, contact, team, testimonials, about, pricing, products, product, usps, stats, gallery, quote, faqs, brands, video, blogs, post, related.

-Are you missing some bricks?
+We are constantly adding bricks and shortcodes to this theme.
+Are you missing a brick or a shortcode?
 [Let us know](/contact/)!
-We will build them for you!
+We will build it for you!

 {{< /brick_image >}}
 {{< brick_reviews >}}{{< /brick_reviews >}}